 Smartling is in compliance with PCI, SOC 2, HIPAA, and GDPR standards.
-The last audit period was completed on December 17, 2019, and compliance documents for that period were published in March 2020.
+The last audit period was completed in December 2020, and compliance documents for that period were published in March 2020.
 Compliance documents for January 1, 2020 - December 31, 2020 will be available in March of 2021.

 Smartling has continuously maintained: